kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 an ip address to `nginx.ingress.kubernetes.io/influxdb-host`.
 If you deploy Influx or Telegraf as sidecar (another container in the same pod) this becomes straightforward since you can directly use `127.0.0.1`.

 ### Backend Protocol

+!!! attention
+Be aware that many annotations described in this document assume HTTP or HTTPS as the backend protocol; you might need to use a server snippet and use backend-specific nginx settings.

 Using `backend-protocol` annotations is possible to indicate how NGINX should communicate with the backend service.
 (Replaces `secure-backends` in older versions)
 Valid Values: HTTP, HTTPS, GRPC, GRPCS, AJP and FCGI